 - A server cache deals with the data under the hood of a website.
 This involves databases, PHP scripts, content, and more.
 It uses a separate server to store these elements for next time.

-- A browser cache is also called a ‘client-side cache’.
-This is because it stores files on your computer, and the website’s code determines how long it’s kept there.
-It’s a way to serve front end elements faster
+- A browser cache is called a ‘client-side cache’ because it stores files on your computer, and the website’s code determines how long they are kept there.
+It’s a way to serve front-end elements faster.

-Caching in general can be a complex issue, and its efficiency depends on lots of different factors.
-Your server type, its specifications, your site’s software, design elements, coding structure, and more go into how well a site is cached and how pages are served back to you.
+Caching, in general, can be a complex issue, and its efficiency depends on many factors.
+Your server type, specifications, software, design elements, coding structure, and more determine how well a site is cached and how pages are returned to you.

 Why You’d Want to Leverage Browser Caching

-The main reason you’d want to leverage browser caching is for the User Experience (UX).
+You’d want to leverage browser caching mainly for the User Experience (UX).
 An end user won’t need to think about caching much.
-It’s more of a site owner responsibility, but one that affects the UX in a direct way.
+It’s more of a site owner’s responsibility but affects the UX directly.

 It’s long been known that site loading times affect traffic figures, bounce rates, and income for almost all sites.
-As such, employing some form of caching will let you keep those loading times down.
+Employing some form of caching will let you keep those loading times down.

-Though, speed isn’t the only benefit to gain when you leverage browser caching.
-It’s a prominent reason to use it, but there are other positives too.
-For example, you can use resources in a more efficient way because there’s less strain at each point of the chain.
+However, speed isn’t the only benefit you can gain when you leverage browser caching.
+It’s a prominent reason to use it, but other positives exist.
+For example, you can use resources more efficiently because there’s less strain at each chain point.

-There will be other more minor benefits, but for most sites, speed and resource optimization will be reason enough to leverage browser caching.
-In the next section, we’ll discuss the most straightforward way to get the job done.
+There will be other minor benefits, but speed and resource optimization will be enough reasons to leverage browser caching for most sites.
+The following section will discuss the most straightforward way to do the job.

 How to Leverage Browser Caching Within WordPress

-Before we get into the plugin approach, it’s worth talking about the manual method.
-It involves using Secure File Transfer Protocol (SFTP) to access your site’s server, customizing your .htaccess file.
+Before we discuss the plugin approach, it’s worth discussing the manual method.
+This involves accessing your site’s server using Secure File Transfer Protocol (SFTP) and customizing your .htaccess file.
 From here, you’ll set a few different options using code.

-It’s a solid approach, and one we would still recommend you investigate.
+It’s a solid approach and one we recommend you investigate.
 Even so, you’ll often have a caching plugin installed on your site, and it will include the functionality you need to leverage browser caching.
-Because of this, we’ll skip over the manual approach, and show you how to do this through a plugin instead.
+Because of this, we’ll skip over the manual approach and show you how to do this through a plugin instead.

 Browser Caching Plugins

-Of course, you also need to know which plugins have the right functionality.
-It’s fantastic that almost all of the major players can leverage browser caching.
+Of course, you must also know which plugins have the proper functionality.
+It’s fantastic that almost all major players can leverage browser caching.
 For example, WP Rocket, W3 Total Cache, WP Fastest Cache, and more all have this functionality.

 This does what it says on the tin and works alongside any other solution you have.
 Regardless, the process to set this up is similar between solutions, and we’ll show you with W3 Total Cache.